Hybrid divide-and-conquer approach for tree search algorithms: Quantum backtracking for DPLL-like algorithms

 In other words, we apply each $\text{ctrl-}V_i$ controlled over a qutrit (the `index register') which determines which $V_i$ to apply, with $i=0$ being the operation which copies the parent vertex.
 The result is an entangled state between the index register and specification of the children, rather than a superposition over children.
 The operation $V_C(c)$ disentangles the state, using the fact that we can prepare, and hence, unprepare the $i$-th child.
 For each child index $i$, we erase the index register as follows; we uncompute the $i$-th child by inverting $V_i$.
 Now, in the child register, in the branch with the $i$-th child we have the ``all-zero'' state.
 Since all children differ, this is the only branch with the all-zero state.
 Then, conditioned on the child-specifying register being in the all-zero state, we subtract $i$, from the child-index register.
 Finally, we recompute the $i$-th child, which restores the children specifications in all branches.
 This erases the which-child information for each child, leaving the index register in the $\ket{0}$ state for all children.

-Now, the operator $R_A$ can be implemented as $U_A\left(\text{Id} - \ket{0}\bra{0}\right)U^\dagger_A$, where $U_A = \bigoplus_{\vec x \in A} U_A^{\vec x}$ is the unitary which computes the state $\ket{\varphi_x}$, i.e.~
+Now, the operator $R_A$ can be implemented as $U_A\left(\text{Id} - \ket{0}\bra{0}\right)U^\dagger_A$, where $U_A = \bigoplus_{\vec x \in A} U_A^{\vec x}$ is the unitary which computes the state $\ket{\varphi_x}$, i.e.,

 Recall that the implementation of the diffusion operators depends on the parity of their distance from the root.
-We implement each $D_x$ for $x\in A$ as an unitary $U_A^{\vec x}$ by checking whether $x$ has zero, one or two children.
+We implement each $D_x$ for $x\in A$ as a unitary $U_A^{x}$ by checking whether $\vec x$ has zero, one or two children.
 This is done by checking the number $c$ of children, and controlled on the result bit of this operation, applying (or not) the corresponding operation $V_A(c)$ which generates the superposition over the child(ren) and original vertex.

-The operator $R_B$ is implemented in a similar fashion to $R_A$, assuming that we have access to an unitary $V_\text{root}$ which checks whether $\vec x = r$.
+The operator $R_B$ is implemented in a similar fashion to $R_A$, assuming that we have access to a unitary $V_\text{root}$ which checks whether $\vec x = r$.
 Observing that the root $r$ is associated to the all-undetermined satisfying assignment, i.e. where $\mathbf r = \ast^n$.
-Such an unitary can easily be implemented with a counter to $n$ and incrementation controlled on each variable being equal to $\ast$.
+Such a unitary can easily be implemented with a counter to $n$ and incrementation controlled on each variable being equal to $\ast$.

 In the generic quantum backtracking algorithm, a depth counter is maintained to determine the parity of the depth at which the vertex $\vec x$ is.
 We forgo of such a register by observing that each variable assignment takes us one level deeper into the tree, and therefore the depth at which $\vec x$ is at is given is defined by the number of variables which have already been assigned a value.
 Therefore, to check the parity of the depth, it suffices to count every time $x_i \neq \ast$.